 Extinction Rebellion is a non-violent civil disobedience movement – an “alliance of the willing” – in the UK which demands of its government that it declares a climate emergency, communicates the crisis to the public and goes zero carbon already by 2025.

 This page was published on 31 October 2016.
-It was updated on 1 September 2017 by which date it had had 123 unique visitors When will the ABC and SBS begin to live up to their own charters – their
+It was updated on 1 September 2017 by which date it had been viewed 123 times.
+By September 2019, it exceeded 3,500 views When will the ABC and SBS begin to live

 Our guests in The Sustainable Hour on 1 February 2017 are Simone Boer, leader of City of Greater Geelong’s Our Future project, and Steve Posselt, kayak adventurer.
 Listen to The Sustainable Hour no. 154 on 94.7 The Pulse: » To